midatlanticrisa/climToolsReference/content/tools/page-tool61.0.md

 **Summary:** The Adaptation Workbook guides users through the process of creating an adaptation plan to prepare for land management and conservation efforts under changing conditions.

-This tool provides a structured, stepwise approachto evaluate the potential impacts of climate change on land management and conservation and design a local adaptation plan to mitigate future impacts.
+This tool provides a structured, stepwise approach to evaluate the potential impacts of climate change on land management and conservation and design a local adaptation plan to mitigate future impacts.
 Using a general framework that can be tailored to individual needs, this tool accommodates a wide variety of geographic locations, land ownership types, ecosystems and land uses, management goals, and project sizes.
 User applications may range from forestry management to residential planning.

 This tool examines soils, hydrology, temperature, and surrounding land use for the designated project site.
 Though the tool guides users through the assessment and planning process, users are required to provide substantial input regarding present conditions, as well as potential vulnerabilities and changes that will affect the project going forward.
 These vulnerabilities include ones driven by climate change as well as land use changes.
 This tool can be used by one person or as a collaborative project between groups.